drew2323/v3trading/README.md

 - `CORS_ORIGINS` is automatically set to match `FRONTEND_URL`
 - Without a domain, use `http://YOUR_VPS_IP` for `FRONTEND_URL`
 - When you add SSL/domain, update to `https://yourdomain.com`
-- Workflow triggers on push to `master` branch
+- **Deployment is tag-based** - push to master does NOT trigger deployment
+- First deployment: Create tag `v1.0.0` after setting up secrets

 #### Adding HTTPS/SSL (When Ready)